-- Exercise regularly.
+- Engage in physical activity regularly.
 Aim for 150 minutes of physical activity per week, or about 30 minutes a day for five days.
-You can break this up into segments of as little as 10 minutes at a time and still gain the benefits of exercise.
+You can break this up into segments of as little as ten minutes at a time and still gain the benefits of physical activity.

 - Eat well.
 Stock up on fresh fruits and veggies and low-fat dairy, and cut down on fatty and salty foods.

 - If you have diabetes, keep your blood sugar under control.